Folliculogenesis: Early tertiary

 In the tertiary follicle, the basic structure of the mature follicle has formed and no novel cells are detectable.
-Granulosa and theca cells continue to undergo mitotis concomitant with an increase in antrum volume.
+Granulosa and theca cells continue to undergo mitosis concomitant with an increase in antrum volume.
 Tertiary follicles can attain a tremendous size that is hampered only by the availability of FSH, which it is now dependent on.

 Under action of an oocyte-secreted morphogenic gradient, the granulosa cells of the tertiary follicle undergo differentiation into four distinct subtypes: corona radiata, surrounding the zona pellucida; membrana, interior to the basal lamina; periantral, adjacent to the antrum and cumulus oophorus, which connects the membrana and corona radiata granulosa cells together.
 Each type of cell behaves differently in response to FSH.

 Theca interna cells express receptors for luteinizing hormone (LH).
 LH induces the production of androgens by the theca cells, most notably androstendione, which are aromatized by granulosa cells to produce estrogens, primarily estradiol.
 Consequently, estrogen levels begin to rise.